sveltejs/kit/documentation/docs/30-advanced/60-images.md

 title: Images
 ---

 Images can have a big impact on your app's performance.
-For best results, you should optimize them:
+For best results, you should optimize them by doing the following:

 - generate optimal formats like `.avif` and `.webp`
 - create different sizes for different screens